hazbo/futures/README.md

 I don't know how well I've explained this... but it's awesome!
 Credit to the guys at Facebook who started this off.
 Feel free to contribute!

+### Disclaimer

+I have not yet finished off the code for performing system commands!
+I'm working real hard on it though.